Chinese literature: Classical prose

 Early Chinese prose was deeply influenced by the great philosophical writings of the Hundred Schools of Thought (770–221 BC).
-The works of Mo Zi (墨子), Mencius (孟子) and Zhuang Zi (莊子) contain well-reasoned, carefully developed discourses that reveal much stronger organization and style than their predecessors.
-Mo Zi's polemic prose was built on solid and effective methodological reasoning.
-Mencius contributed elegant diction and, like Zhuang Zi, relied on comparisons, anecdotes, and allegories.
-By the 3rd century BC, these writers had developed a simple, concise and economical prose style that served as a model of literary form for over 2,000 years.
-They were written in Classical Chinese, the language spoken during the Spring and Autumn period.
+The works of Mozi, Mencius, and Zhuang Zhou contain well-reasoned, carefully developed discourses that reveal much stronger organization and style than their predecessors.
+Mozi's polemic prose was built on solid and effective methodological reasoning.
+Mencius contributed elegant diction and, like Zhuang Zhou, relied on comparisons, anecdotes, and allegories.
+By the 3rd century BC, these writers had developed a simple, concise and economical style that served as a model literary form for over two millennia.
+These were written in Classical Chinese, which mostly represented the spoken language during the Spring and Autumn period.

-During the Tang period, the ornate, artificial style of prose developed in previous periods was replaced by a simple, direct, and forceful prose based on examples from the Hundred Schools (see above) and from the Han period, the period in which the great historical works of Sima Tan and Sima Qian were published.
+During the Tang dynasty, the ornate, artificial style of prose developed in previous periods was replaced by a simple, direct, and forceful prose based on examples from the Hundred Schools and the Han dynasty, the period in which the great historical works of Sima Tan and Sima Qian were published.
 This neoclassical style dominated prose writing for the next 800 years.
-It was exemplified in the work of Han Yu 韓愈 (768–824), a master essayist and strong advocate of a return to Confucian orthodoxy; Han Yu was later listed as one of the "Eight Great Prose Masters of the Tang and Song".
+It was exemplified in the work of Han Yu (768–824), a master essayist and strong advocate of a return to Confucian orthodoxy; Han Yu was later listed as one of the "Eight Great Prose Masters of the Tang and Song".

 The Song dynasty saw the rise in popularity of "travel record literature" (youji wenxue).
-Travel literature combined both diary and narrative prose formats, it was practiced by such seasoned travelers as Fan Chengda (1126–1193) and Xu Xiake (1587–1641) and can be seen in the example of Su Shi's Record of Stone Bell Mountain.
+Travel literature combined both diary and narrative prose formats, it was practised by seasoned travellers like Fan Chengda (1126–1193) and Xu Xiake (1587–1641), and can be seen in the example of Su Shi's Record of Stone Bell Mountain.

 After the 14th century, vernacular fiction became popular, at least outside of court circles.
 Vernacular fiction covered a broader range of subject matter and was longer and more loosely structured than literary fiction.
-One of the masterpieces of Chinese vernacular fiction is the 18th-century domestic novel Dream of the Red Chamber (紅樓夢).
+One of the masterpieces of Chinese vernacular fiction is the 18th-century domestic novel Dream of the Red Chamber.